harrypujianto/vtweb-magento-multibutton/README.md

 #### Minimum Requirements

 * This plugin is tested with Magento version 1.9
-* PHP version 5.3 or greater
+* PHP version 5.4 or greater

 #### Manual Instalation

-1. Extract the VTWebMagento-master.zip
+1. Download and extract the zip

 2. Locate the root Magento directory of your shop via FTP connection